PhilipVinc/NeuralQuantum.jl/README.md

 **NeuralQuantum** is a numerical framework written in [Julia] to investigate Neural-Network representations of mixed quantum states and to find the Steady- State of dissipative Quantum Systems with variational Montecarlo schemes.
+It can also compute the ground state of hermitian hamiltonians.

 This code has been developed while working on [Variational neural network ansatz for steady states in open quantum systems](https://arxiv.org/abs/1902.10104), by [F. Vicentini] et al. [Phys Rev Lett 122, 250503 (2019)](https://link.aps.org/doi/10.1103/PhysRevLett.122.250503).

 ## Installation
-To Install `NeuralQuantum.jl`, run the following commands to install all
+To Install `NeuralQuantum.jl`, run the following commands to install it's dependcy.
-dependencies:
 ```
 using Pkg
 pkg"add https://github.com/PhilipVinc/QuantumLattices.jl"